Prompting in Practice: Investigating Software Practitioners' Use of Generative AI Tools: Threats to Validity

 \section{Threats to Validity}

-\textbf{Internal Validity.} To mitigate bias, we employed an iterative open-coding methodology for analyzing open-ended survey responses.
-We also followed best practices when formulating our survey questions in order to avoid confusing and/or biasing language, and conducted a small pilot study with graduate students to test the content, clarity, and length of our questionnaire.
-We recruited participants from a variety of sources (\eg our professional networks, university organizations, \etc) to ensure we received a broad range of perspectives and experiences, but we are aware of the threat of self-selection bias.
+\textbf{Internal Validity.} To mitigate possible coding biases, we used a rigorous iterative open-coding methodology to analyze open-ended survey responses.
+We also followed the best practices when formulating our survey questions in order to avoid confusing and/or biasing language, and conducted a small pilot study with graduate students to test the clarity and length of our questionnaire.
+We recruited participants from a variety of sources (our professional networks, university organizations, \etc) to ensure we received a broad range of perspectives and experiences, but we are aware of the threat of self-selection bias.

-\textbf{External Validity.} The conclusions of this study only apply to those participants that completed our survey and cannot be overly generalized to the larger developer population.
-However, given the themes and trends that emerged, we believe that many developers will share similar experiences to those reported.
-Ultimately, our goal was never to claim generalizability, but instead to explore the emerging landscape of how developers are interacting with GenAI tools for SE tasks.
+\textbf{External Validity.} Study conclusions apply only to participants who completed our survey and cannot be generalized to larger practitioner populations.
+However, given the themes and trends that emerged, we believe that many practitioners will share similar experiences to those reported.
+Ultimately, our goal was never to claim generalizability, but to explore the emerging landscape of how practitioners are interacting with GenAI tools for SE tasks.

-\textbf{Construct Validity.} This work relies on self-reported developers' perceptions, which can be subjective and influenced by recall and social desirability biases.
+\textbf{Construct Validity.} This work relies on self-reported practitioner perceptions, which can be subjective and influenced by recall and social desirability biases.
 We sought to mitigate this threat by corroborating and anchoring subjective assessments such as proficiency with more concrete metrics captured within the survey, including the breadth of AI-assisted tasks participants perform and their frequency of tool use, and avoiding making definite claims about practices.
-The demographic information provided in our study was supplied by respondents and cannot be independently verified.